justanothercell/ProgrammingLanguageIdeas/README.md

 - make classes and funcs be passed around as arguments just by writing them without the braces (like python)
 - no new keyword *hard decicion, but seems the right thing to do, no final decicion*
 - annotations: much talk is needed, because annotations work differently everywhere
-- generics: some sort of generic "This" to reference the "current class", for singletons etc. are generics even needed when u can pass classes as arguments? is that compatible?
+- generics: some sort of generic "This" to reference the "current class", for singletons/builders etc. are generics even needed when u can pass classes as arguments? is that compatible?